 It has, however, one tragic flaw.
 It does not know why you like the songs you like.

 Just because I like the sound of one folksy singer-songwriter does not mean I like every folksy singer-songwriter that sounds exactly the same.
 Just because I like one album or even one song by an artist does not mean that I like their entire collection.
 Take Coldplay, for instance.
-I love “The Scientist” and I even have a soft spot for “Yellow,” but even though every Coldplay song sounds exactly the same, I do not like the rest of their discography.
+I love “The Scientist” and I have a soft spot for “Yellow,” but even though every Coldplay song sounds exactly the same, I’m not a huge fan of their entire discography.
 So I end up rejecting songs that, based on their sound, I should like.